basho/basho_docs/source/languages/en/riak/quickstart.md

 <div class="note">
 <div class="title"><tt>ulimit</tt> warning</div>
 At this point, you may receive a warning message to increase the number of open file handles <tt>ulimit</tt> in your operating system.
-See [[Open Files Limit]] for platform-specific instructions on doing this.
+See our [[Open Files Limit]] guide for platform-specific instructions on doing so.
 </div>

 Once you've started the node in `dev1`, do the same for `dev2` through `dev5`: